-Week 10: Romance Languages and EuRom5 continuation.
-Read parallel–text short story in French, Spanish or Italian, with reaction paper.
-(1, 3)

-Week 11: Final work in EuRom5.
+Week 10: Final work in EuRom5.
 Researching online sources from other Romance languages: songs in Italian, Portuguese and Romanian.
 (2) Third open-book unit test on Romance languages.
 (1,3)

-Week 12: Greek etymology in English: Greek alphabet.
+Week 11: Greek etymology in English: Greek alphabet.
 (1) Work in phrasebook on greetings and basic phrases in Modern Greek.
-(2) Greek songs.
-Reaction paper.
-(1, 3)
+(2) Language practice: contemporary Greek songs.
+Reaction paper on the usefulness on studying etymology of Greek loan words, the challenges of learning a new alphabet, etc. (1, 3)

-Week 13: History of Cyrillic alphabet, and cultural materials from the Slavic languages, focusing on students’ own online research.
-(1, 2, 3) Play with languages: download keyboard and text a friend in Greek or Cyrillic alphabet, or compare basic phrases from the phrasebook in at least two Slavic languages, with a reaction paper.
-(2) Russian or Slavic film.
-(1, 3)
+Week 12: History of Cyrillic alphabet, and cultural materials from the Slavic languages, focusing on students’ own online research.
+(1, 2, 3) Play with languages: download keyboard and text a friend in Greek or Cyrillic alphabet, or compare basic phrases from the phrasebook in at least two Slavic languages, with a reaction paper discussing one of the two topics below.
+(2) Slavic language film: Emir Kusturica’s Time of the Gypsies.
+(1, 3) Discussion of the situation of linguistic and ethnic minorities and migrants in light of the resurgence of nationalisms in Europe, especially in the former Yugoslavia.
+Example: Can marginalized ethnic and linguistic minorities find a place within the current structures of ethnic nationalism and translational EU politics?
+Why or why not?

-Week 14: Fourth and final unit test.
+Week 13: Fourth and final unit test.
 (1, 3) Class evaluations.
-Language event.
+Language and cultural event, with creative presentations of group research projects that synthesize what has been learned over the course of the semester.
 (1, 2, 3)